Expert-Guided Inverse Optimization for Convex Constraint Inference: Methodology

-\begin{remark} An upper bound to the minimum number of required constraints in DIO is $|\cKbad|+1$. \end{remark} Depending on the number of rejected observations and their spatial distribution, a small number of constraints may be sufficient to cut off a large number of rejected observations.
+Depending on the number of rejected observations and their spatial distribution, a small number of constraints may be sufficient to cut off a large number of rejected observations.
 However, in the worst case, we would need one constraint per rejected observation to guarantee that each rejected point is infeasible for FO while ensuring the feasibility of all accepted points.
 We also need at least one inferred constraint ensuring that the preferred solution $\bx^0$ is optimal for FO.
 We note again that one constraint may serve multiple purposes, which would result in a lower number of constraints needed in practical settings.
 For instance, a single constraint may cut a large number of rejected points out of the inferred feasible region.

-The proposed DIO model~\eqref{eq:DIO} can be a very complex mixed-integer nonlinear problem which can pose a challenge for state-of-the-art commercial solvers.
+The proposed \changemarker{GIO} model~\eqref{eq:DIO} can be a very complex mixed-integer nonlinear problem which can pose a challenge for state-of-the-art commercial solvers.
 In Section~\ref{sec:solution}, we propose a method for mitigating the complexity of the proposed inverse problem.